stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

 Starting?
 Start-- Yeah, yeah.
-Like, we're-- up top of the show: big tight ball of yarn.
+Like, we're-- up-- up top of the show: big tight ball of yarn.
 Now it's like a big cat's moved it around. __[pause]__ You look like you were going to say something. __[chuckles]__ Now he's just shaking his-- Ben, don't lose your words.
 This is an audio format.
 No, you-- That's a very lovely face, but that's not how... audio works.
 Um, so we're doing Stellar Firma episode 8.
 I'm going to do the clap with the sound first [__BEN:__ Good.] 'cause I always forget.
 Let's do that now.

 ##### [hand clap marker]